tomiwowoseje/SAP/SAP 1.0.0/Instructions /instructions.md

-# Skill Tracker App Requirements Document
+# Skill Tracker App Requirements Document (Updated)

 ## 1. App Overview
 This is an app to help people learn and practice new skills every day.
 It's for anyone who wants to build good habits, learn something new, or keep track of their progress in different activities.
 Think of it like a personal coach in your phone that helps you stay motivated and see how far you've come.

+**Design Philosophy**: Inspired by HelloHabit's vibrant, card-based design with colorful gradients and intuitive interactions.

 ## 2. Main Goals
 1. Help users set and track daily and weekly skills
 2. Make it easy to check off completed tasks
-3. Show progress over time
+3. Show progress over time with visual color-coded tracking
-4. Keep users motivated to learn and practice
+4. Keep users motivated through streaks and vibrant UI
+5. Provide an engaging, aesthetically pleasing user experience

 ## 3. User Stories
 - US-001: As a user, I want to add my own skills so that I can track things important to me